-- In every case, there is a “statute of limitations” that requires legal action be taken within a period of time or the right to recover compensation is lost — some statutes are as short as six months in California.
+- There is a “statute of limitations” that requires legal action be taken within a period of time or the right to recover compensation is lost.
+Some statutes are as short as six months in California.

-A good personal injury attorney knows everything you are legally entitled to recover as “damages,” including all past and future medical expenses, lost income or earning capacity, and pain and suffering, as well as how to document or prove those damages to an insurance company, its lawyers and, if necessary, to a jury.
+The best personal injury attorneys in Sacramento know everything you are legally entitled to recover as “damages,” including all past and future medical expenses, lost income or earning capacity, and pain and suffering, as well as how to document or prove those damages to an insurance company, its lawyers and, if necessary, to a jury.

 The insurance company or corporation will pay much more money to settle a case without a lawsuit when it knows that you are represented by an attorney with a reputation for fighting for fair compensation by filing suit if a fair settlement is not offered.